Reversed half H: History

 The half H is found in Latin inscriptions of Gaul, particularly the areas of Lugdunum (Lyon) and Nemausus (Nîmes) in modern France.
 Of the variant forms of H found in inscriptions, the reversed half H is the only one commonly distinguished from the ordinary H in diplomatic transcriptions.

 A few authors have considered the reversed half H to be a ligature of H with the preceding letter, but Corpus Inscriptionum Latinarum and catalogues of local inscriptions treat the reversed half H as a distinct letter.
 There are cases of clear PH, NTH, HI, HE, HR ligatures but, in others, there is visible space between Ꟶ and the previous and following letter.

 Unicode

 The letter was introduced in Unicode 13 (March 2020).
 While the inscriptions show only uppercase forms, a lowercase version has also been entered into Unicode to allow epigraphists to discuss words in appropriate cases.

-It is named "reversed" to make a difference with the previous half H Ⱶ.
+It is named "reversed" to distinguish it from the previously encoded Claudian letter half H Ⱶ.